-The advantages of branch accounting are that the business is able to identify the financial performance of each of its branches.
-By making comparisons it can identify inefficient branches and make informed managerial decisions about their future.
+Consequently the advantages of branch accounting are that the business is able to identify the financial performance of each of its branches.
+Furthermore by making comparisons it can identify inefficient branches and make informed managerial decisions about their future.
 In addition managers and staff can be given responsibility and motivated and rewarded on the basis of branch performance.

 It should be noted that branches differ from departments in that they are operated from different locations; for example a retail business might have branches in different cities.
 In contrast departments are usually operated from the same location.

 The simplest method of branch accounting is for the head office to operate a single branch account for each branch.
 Additionally the method is sometimes referred to as the debtors system or direct method system.
 The method is most often used when there are a small number of branch accounting entries in the books of the head office.

 It is important to realize that the branch account itself is a temporary nominal ledger account.
 The use of the branch account is best explained using as example.

 To illustrate suppose a business has a retail operation with a number of branches.
 Information extracted from the accounting records of the business shows the following details in respect of the one of the branches.
 Additionally equipment is depreciated on a reducing balance basis at the rate of 20% and inventory is transferred to the branch at cost.

 The branch is not a new branch and therefore has beginning balances in respect of inventory, accounts receivable (amounts owed by customers), petty cash, prepaid insurance wages payable, and equipment.